- Why ETSU College of Nursing

 If I apply and do not get accepted, can I apply again the next semester?

 Yes, you can apply again.
-We do suggest that you make an appointment with a pre-nursing advisor to discuss your options.
+We do suggest that you make an appointment with a HPNU - Nursing Interest advisor to discuss your options.

 How much does it cost to attend ETSU?